 Looking Up From the Forest Moon Description:

-• Level: Late Intermediate, Early Advanced
+- Level: Late Intermediate, Early Advanced

-• Pages: 6 pages, 3 pages of music, cover included
+- Pages: 5 pages, 3 pages of music, cover included

-• Format: Instant PDF download
+- Format: Instant PDF download

-• Studio Licence Bonus: Cover art, “make it your own” suggestions for students
+- Studio Licence Bonus: Cover art, composer notes with mastery tips and “make it your own” suggestions

-• Collections: May The Fourth
+- Collections: May The Fourth

 “Looking Up From the Forest Moon” is a late intermediate to early advanced piece that explores how 7th through 13th chords can create a yearning, introspective mood.
-Also, it was inspired by looking at the stars through the redwoods canopy in a galaxy far, far away.
+Also, it was inspired by looking at the stars through the redwood canopy in a galaxy far, far away.

 Looking Up From the Forest Moon Level:

 “Looking Up From the Forest Moon” is a late intermediate to early advanced piano solo in 5/4 time.
-Borrowed chords from the parallel minor mode, as well as sparse versions of 7th through 13th chords create a yearning, introspective mood to this piano solo.
+Borrowed chords from the parallel minor mode, as well as sparse versions of 7th through 13th chords, create a yearning, introspective mood to this piano solo.

-• Mode: A Major (key signature)
+- Mode: A Major (key signature)

-• Time Signature: 5/4
+- Time Signature: 5/4

-• Concepts: Alternating beat subdivisions (3-2, 2-3), 7th through 13th chords, cross rhythms (3 over 2 and 2 over 3), ledger lines (up 4), arpeggio accompaniment, triplet chord accompaniment, arpeggiated triplet accompaniment, changing tempo, parallel intervals (3, 5, 6, 7), rubato, rolled chord, accelerando, rallentando
+- Concepts: Alternating beat subdivisions (3-2, 2-3), 7th through 13th chords, cross-rhythms (3 over 2 and 2 over 3), ledger lines (up 4), arpeggio accompaniment, triplet chord accompaniment, arpeggiated triplet accompaniment, changing tempo, parallel intervals (3, 5, 6, 7), rubato, rolled chord, accelerando, rallentando

 This piece was inspired by a variation of a chord progression John Williams has used to create melancholy, introspective moods.
 As it relies heavily on borrowed chords, there are quite a few accidentals in addition to the key signature.
 But, the resulting tones are well worth it.